 My road to quilting hasn’t been all that long.
-I started quilting about 8 years ago and immediately fell in love with it.
+I started quilting back in 2009 and immediately fell in love with it.
 I wanted a new sewing machine, it was suppose to be just to make things for around the house like curtains and pillows.
-I bought my machine at Joanns, it’s a Viking… Continue reading My Longarm Quilting Journey!!!!
+I bought my machine at Joanns, it’s a Viking and… Continue reading My Longarm Quilting Journey!!!!

 I have not been a fan of using sheets for backings.
 Not that I have ever used a sheet as a backing, so no real experience , but only because I’ve always heard that its not a good idea.
 Well I had a customer want to bring me two t-shirt quilts and use… Continue reading Sheets as Backings

 Along with always wanting to do longarm quilting, I’ve also had the desire to do embroidery.
 My current sewing machine will do basic embroidery but I want to be able to help my customers give their quilts that extra touch.
 It would be nice to add a label, personalizing your quilt, or to add… Continue reading Coming Soon!!!!
 My Bernina E16 Embroidery Machine

 44th Annual Quilters Unlimited Show Over 600 quilts exhibited by QU members.
 The quilt collection “Inspired by the National Parks” exhibited.
 70 retail vendors offering fabric, notions and other quilt related products.
 Additional Features: Free Educational Demos, Member made Boutique Items, Exciting Classes for a fee offered by Talented Quilters and Fiber Artists.